the-programmers-hangout/website/src/content/site/rules.md

 This role recognizes people who contribute their time and knowledge to the server completely out of their own volition.

 **Staff roles**<br />
 Self-explanatory - _ChatMod/Moderator/Senior Moderator/Admin/Owner_ - These people ensure that the usage of this environment reflects the guidelines as illustrated in the rules.
-Staff are sometimes handpicked, and sometimes there is an application process.
-There is a trial period for all new staff of 2-4 weeks (Sometimes more, sometimes less) which comes with a trial role, however they are treated as full staff members during this time.
-Please respect all staff equally, however if you take issue with a specific staff member, talk to an administrator.
+Staff is occasionally handpicked, and sometimes there is an application process.
+There is a trial period for all new staff of 2-4 weeks (Sometimes more, sometimes less) which comes with a trial role, however, they are treated as full staff members during this time.
+Please respect all staff equally; if you have an issue with a specific staff member, talk to an administrator.

 [Table of Contents](#table-of-contents)

 # Nickname Policy

-On TPH, we enforce a nickname policy - This means that if your nickname is deemed too NSFW (not safe for work), or hard to read/tag (it uses weird characters, it's blank or it contains numbers) we can and will forcibly nickname you to something else.
+On TPH, we enforce a nickname policy - This means that if your nickname is deemed to NSFW (not safe for work), or hard to read/tag (it uses weird characters, it's blank or it contains numbers) we can and will forcibly nickname you to something else.

 To further, we like to play around with nicknames, so expect to be nicknamed something silly from time to time.